hapify/hapify/docs/templating/hapify/code-samples.md

     <app-map-position-picker [model]="place"></app-map-position-picker>
     ```

-### Get related instances based on cardinality
+### Get relations based on cardinality

-This example creates a method to fetch related entities from a store, regarding the relation type: one-to-one, one-to-many or many-to-many.
+This example creates a method to fetch entities from a store, regarding the relation type: one-to-one, one-to-many or many-to-many.

 === "Long syntax"